 NOTE: Want the Pricing for Profit Inspection Guide?
 It walks you through a step-by-step process to maximizing your profits on each sale.
 Get it here!)[/box]Download The 7 Habits of Highly Effective CFOs

 Net profit margin = $50,000 / $200,000 = 25%

 Steve has $200,000 worth of sales yet his net income is only $50,000.
-By decreasing costs he can increase net income.
-He evaluates his decision and decides to implement the online system he was thinking about.
+By decreasing costs, he can increase net income.
+In conclusion, he evaluates his decision and decides to implement the online system he was thinking about.

 Net margin measures how successful a company has been at the business of marking a profit on each dollar sales.
 It is one of the most essential financial ratios.
 Net margin includes all the factors that influence profitability whether under management control or not.
 The higher the ratio, the more effective a company is at cost control.
 Compared with industry average, it tells investors how well the management and operations of a company are performing against its competitors.
 Compared with different industries, it tells investors which industries are relatively more profitable than others.
 Net profit margin analysis is also used among many common methods for business valuation.

 Easily discover if your company has a pricing problem.
 As you analyze your net profit margin, it’s an opportune time to take a look at you pricing.
 Download the free Pricing for Profit Inspection Guide to learn how to price profitably.

 [box]Strategic CFO Lab Member Extra

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.

 Click here to access your Execution Plan.
 Not a Lab Member?